-“What Trans & Non-Binary Menstruators Should Know About Periods,” a 2019 article on period health for all bodies.
+“What Trans & Non-Binary Menstruators Should Know About Periods” is a 2019 article on period health for all bodies.

-My Path To Becoming A Third Parent, a 2017 article on creating families.
+My Path To Becoming A Third Parent is a 2017 article on creating families.

-Welcoming School’s Children’s Books to Embrace Family Diversity, up-to-date recommendations for books for middle and elementary school that can spark discussions at home and in school.
+Welcoming School’s Children’s Books to Embrace Family Diversity includes up-to-date recommendations for books for middle and elementary school that can spark discussions at home and in school.
 From the Human Rights Campaign Foundation.